ypiguet-epfl/aseba-build-docker/README.md

 	sudo docker run -it -v `pwd`:/host aseba-linux-build

-Once you're in the docker shell (as root), you can modify the source code and run parts of the build process by running the build script manually:
+Once you're in the docker shell (as root), you can modify the source code and execute parts of the build process by running the build script manually:

 	./build.sh help